chef/chef-workstation/docs-chef-io/content/workstation/knife_node.md

 **Show basic information about nodes**

-To show basic information about a node, truncated and nicely formatted:
+To show basic information about a node, that is truncated and formatted:

 ``` bash
 knife node show NODE_NAME